 The cathedral is no longer in use for church services, except on special occasions, but you can visit it for a fee.
 There are different options for visiting the church and the towers, having a guided tour, or listening to organ music.
 You can find all the fees here.
 As for the opening hours, they may differ depending on the season so make sure to check them here.
 You can also get a combined ticket for both the cathedral and the castle.

 Albrechtsburg is a Late Gothic castle developed from a fortified military camp built on a hill along the Elbe River back in 919 on orders of King Heinrich I. The castle as it appears today was built in 1471.
-Nowadays Albrechtsburg is a museum and it contains a range of murals from the 19th century illustrating events from the history of Saxony and of the castle as well as a permanent exhibition of Meissen porcelain and medieval Saxon sculpture.
+Nowadays Albrechtsburg is a museum featuring a range of murals from the 19th century illustrating events from the history of Saxony and the castle as well as a permanent exhibition of Meissen porcelain and medieval Saxon sculpture.
 In addition, you can at times find temporary exhibitions.
 Find out more information and admission prices on the Albrechtsburg official website.

 If you want to learn more about Meissen, you can join this Guided Walking Tour.
 An expert guide will take you on a beautiful tour of Meissen and share interesting facts about the main landmarks.